kr-work/RestAPI-Server/readme.md

 # New Server For Digital Curling

 This is a new server for digital curling.
-It is a work in progress, but this server can only run one match yet.

 ## Dependencies